rcanton/avs-workshop-guide/workshop-guide/module-2/module-2-task-2/index.md

   Task 2: Download the HCX OVA to On-Premises vCenter
 ---

+## Download HCX OVA for Deployment of HCX on-premises

 The next step is to download HCX onto our On-Premises VMware environment, this will allow us to setup the connectivity to AVS and allow us to migrate.
-The HCX appliance is provided by VMware and has to be requested from within the AVS HCX Manager
+The HCX appliance is provided by VMware and has to be requested from within the AVS HCX Manager.

+### Locate AVS SDDC Identity Information

 ![](Mod2Task2Pic1.png)